LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/getSetConversationFlow.md

 ---
-pagename: Get and Set Conversation Flow Data
+pagename: Manage Conversation Flow
 redirect_from:
+    - conversation-builder-scripting-functions-get-and-set-conversation-flow-data.html
 Keywords:
 sitesection: Documents
 categoryname: "Conversational AI"
 documentname: Conversation Builder
 subfoldername: Scripting Functions
-permalink: conversation-builder-scripting-functions-get-and-set-conversation-flow-data.html
+permalink: conversation-builder-scripting-functions-manage-conversation-flow.html
 indicator: both
 ---

-The following built-in functions, can be used to get/set data that is related to or affects the flow of a conversation.
+Use the following built-in functions to affect the flow of a conversation.

 {: .important}
-Please see the [Scripting Functions Introduction](conversation-builder-scripting-functions-introduction.html) for more information on Conversation Builder's built-in functions.
+New to scripting functions?
+Please review the [Introduction](conversation-builder-scripting-functions-introduction.html).

-### Set Message Delay Value
+### Set message delay value

 Used to set a delay for a group of messages such that they appear like a real conversation.